 We formulate and solve a new stochastic integer programming model for dynamic sequencing and scheduling of appointments to a single stochastic server.
 We assume that service durations and the number of customers to be served on a particular day are uncertain.
-Customers are sequenced and scheduled dynamically (on-line) one at a time as they request appointments.
-We present a two-stage stochastic mixed integer program which uses a novel set of non-anticipativity constraints to capture the dynamic multistage nature of appointment requests as well as the sequencing of customers.
-We describe several ways to improve computational efficiency of decomposition methods to solve our model.
+Customers are sequenced and scheduled dynamically (online) one at a time as they request appointments.
+We present a two-stage stochastic mixed integer program that uses a novel set of non-anticipativity constraints to capture the dynamic multi-stage nature of appointment requests as well as the sequencing of customers.
+We describe several ways to improve the computational efficiency of decomposition methods to solve our model.
 We also present some theoretical findings based on small problems to help motivate decision rules for larger problems.
 Our numerical experiments provide insights into optimal sequencing and scheduling decisions and the performance of the solution methods we propose.

-Keywords: appointment scheduling, sequencing, stochastic programming, health care
+Keywords: Appointment scheduling, sequencing, stochastic programming, health care

-1 Introduction
+1. Introduction

 Many service systems provide appointments to customers in advance of their arrival.
-However, because service times are uncertain, the amount of time to allot between customer arrivals is a challenging decision.
-Short inter-arrival times can lead to high service system utilization, but at the expense of long customer wait times.
-Long inter-arrival times, on the other hand, tend to reduce customer waiting, but at the expense of lower resource utilization.
-Achieving a balance between these competing criteria can be challenging because simple rules, such as longest processing time first (LPT) sequencing and setting the mean service time for customer inter-arrivals, often perform poorly (Denton and Gupta (2003); Denton et al. (2007)).
+However, because service times are uncertain, the amount of time to allocate between customer arrivals is a challenging decision.
+Short inter-arrival times can lead to high service system utilization but at the expense of long customer wait times.
+Long inter-arrival times, on the other hand, tend to reduce customer waiting but at the expense of lower resource utilization.
+Achieving a balance between these competing criteria can be challenging because simple rules, such as longest processing time first sequencing and setting the mean service time for customer inter-arrivals, often perform poorly (Denton and Gupta, 2003; Denton et al., 2007).

-When the number of customers to be scheduled is known in advance, schedules can be designed using stochastic optimization models (Denton et al. (2007), Gul et al. (2010)) or through experimentation with simulation models (Ho and Lau (1992)) or queuing models (Mercer (1973), Soriano (1966), Sabria and Daganzo (1989)).
+When the number of customers to be scheduled is known in advance, schedules can be designed using stochastic optimization models (Denton et al., 2007; Gul et al., 2011) or through experimentation with simulation models (Ho and Lau, 1992; Robinson and Chen, 2003) or queuing models (Soriano, 1966; Mercer, 1973; Sabria and Daganzo, 1989).
 However, in many service systems appointment scheduling is complicated by the fact that the exact number of customers to be scheduled is not known in advance.
-Instead, customers request appointments sequentially over time, and appointments are quoted on-line, i.e. sequentially at the time of each appointment request.
-Since rescheduling of appointments is uncommon in most service industries it is necessary to make these on-line scheduling decisions in such a way that schedules are adaptable to variation in customer demand.
+Instead, customers request appointments sequentially over time, and appointments are quoted online; i.e., sequentially at the time of each appointment request.
+Since rescheduling of appointments is uncommon in most service industries it is necessary to make these online scheduling decisions in such a way that schedules are adaptable to variation in customer demand.

 In health care delivery systems, achieving this balance is particularly important because of the high cost of resources, including human and physical resources.
 In this context uncertainty in demand often arises due to the inherently uncertain nature of urgent care.
 In outpatient clinics, for instance, customers are often classified into groups such as routine and urgent.
 Routine patients are scheduled in advance, often weeks or months in advance.
-Urgent patients, on the other hand, are scheduled on much shorter notice, typically days or hours in advance and may have a higher priority for service.
+Urgent patients, on the other hand, are scheduled on much shorter notice, typically days or hours in advance of the first patient arrival and may have a higher priority for service.
 Such patients are often referred to as add-ons.
-Furthermore, due to the nature of urgent patients the exact number to be scheduled is not known with certainty.
+Furthermore, due to the nature of urgent patients, the exact number to be scheduled is not known with certainty.
 Therefore, routine appointment scheduling must be done in a way that anticipates the potential future need to schedule additional urgent patients.